 Entry into Force and Regulatory Updates under Portugal Citizenship Law Reform

-The law comes into force when it is gazetted in the official publication, the Diário da República.
+The law takes effect once the government publishes it in the Diário da República.
 The government must remake the Nationality Regulation within ninety days of publication and prescribe new civics and state-knowledge test requirements for future applicants.

 These upcoming amendments will guide how the Portugal Citizenship Law Reform functions in practice and specify what evidence or documentation applicants must provide.